-A group of hospital nurses had convened to tell the NP "big man" why NP not only needed to stay but to increase our presence here.
-They portrayed a scene where youth from different clans had converged at a cattle camp and were about to break into violence.
-When NP arrived, some were already wounded.
-NP intervened with Asha in the lead.
-They shuttled back and forth between the contending clans.
+Recently, a group of hospital nurses convened to tell the Nonviolent Peaceforce "tall man" why Nonviolent Peaceforce not only needed to stay, but to increase our presence in Lakes State, South Sudan.
+That day, the nurses told Abraham where youth from different clans had converged at a cattle camp and were about to break into violence.

-The youth asked NP local Peacekeeper, Abraham Mabor Arok, "Who is this small girl and where does she come from?"
-He explained that she had come from India.
-The youth backed off from each other.
-"According to our culture we don't want to do something bad in front of outsiders," explained one of the other nurses.
-The youth leaders reasoned, "This problem has become so serious that people from other countries are coming.
+The youth asked Abraham, "Who is this short woman and where does she come from?"
+When Abraham explained that she had come from India, the youth backed off from each other.
+"According to our culture we don't want to do something bad in front of outsiders," they explained.
+One of the youth leaders reasoned, "This problem has become so serious that people from other countries are coming.
 I will stop now."

-They got a promise from all sides that they would not fight and they would wait for the chiefs to come and talk.
-The next morning the chiefs arrived and mediated a deal.
-NP monitored the process at the chief's request.
+That day, all sides priomised that they would not fight and, instead, they would wait for the chiefs to come and talk.
+The next morning, when the chiefs arrived, Nonviolent Peaceforce monitored the mediation process at the chiefs' request.
 A violent conflict was averted.

 International Protection Officers like Asha bring an obvious "outside" presence, and National Protection Officers like Abraham bring invaluable local knowledge and relationships.
 By supporting teams made up of both, you support teams working for sustainable peace.